-Engines fitted with a drive wtih electronic steering are equipped with a circuit breaker for the SCU (Steering Control Unit).
-The circuit breaker is located near the battery or the engine's main battery switch.
+Engines fitted with a drive with electronic steering are equipped with an automatic circuit breaker for the SCU (1) The circuit breaker is located near the battery or the engine's main battery switch.

 The circuit breaker cuts the power if the electrical system for the SCU is overloaded.
+Reset by pressing in the circuit breaker (2).